Give Now »

 After learning about all the little-known distilleries in Indiana, what do you think all Hoosiers should know about them?

 Craft distillers in Indiana are overall, extremely dedicated to their product.
 They spend uncountable hours honing, tasting, and refining their spirits.
-Fred Minnick, a Louisville based writer and world renown whiskey critic says Indiana produces some of the finest whiskey and spirits in the world, and these distillers have the gold medals and award to back that claim up.
+Fred Minnick, a Louisville-based writer and world-renowned whiskey critic says Indiana produces some of the finest whiskey and spirits in the world, and these distillers have the gold medals and awards to back that claim up.
 Exceptional whiskey is being made every day all over the state of Indiana.
-These artisans have made it their mission in life to create world class spirits and much of that is because they get to draw on the deep traditions, excellent agriculture and ideal conditions afforded them by operating here in the state of Indiana.
+These artisans have made it their mission in life to create world-class spirits and much of that is because they get to draw on the deep traditions, excellent agriculture, and ideal conditions afforded them by operating here in the state of Indiana.

 dusty barn distillery line

-How does having knowledge of whiskey's history help viewers enjoy whiskey now?
+How does knowing whiskey's history help viewers enjoy whiskey now?

 old 55 bottle